rayguang6/business-game/DATABASE_SCHEMA.md

 - Index on `level` for efficient level queries

 **Notes:**
-- Rewards start at Level 2 (Level 1 is the starting level with no reward)
+- Level 1 is the starting level (can have rewards)
 - When a player levels up, the corresponding reward's effects are automatically applied
 - Flags specified in `unlocks_flags` are set when the level is reached
 - Effects use the same format as upgrade levels (see `upgrade_levels.effects`)